alyaafifahazmi/Titanic_Survival/README.md

 Train data and test data are combined.
 Total 1309 entries.

-1. Age: 263 nulls
+1. Age: 263 null

 -> Use median value as mostly are 28 years old

 2. Fare: 1 null

 -> The missing fare is from Mr. Thomas Storey from 3rd class.

 -> Fill in the null with the median fare from 3rd class.

 3. Cabin: 1014 null

 ![cabinclass_pclass](https://github.com/alyaafifahazmi/Titanic_Survival/blob/main/cabinclass_pclass.png)

 -> Many 1st class passenger were staying in cabin class B and C.

--> Filling in 1014 nulls with assumptions may cause biased results.
+-> Filling in 1014 null with assumptions may cause biased results.

 -> It's best to leave the attributes to train the data.

 4. Embarked: 2 null

 ## Model Building